nodejs/TSC/Moderation-Policy.md

-Moderation disputes involving TSC, CommComm or Moderation Team members, including questions of whether TSC, CommComm or Moderation Team member has violated the Code of Conduct, *shall* be referred to an Independent Mediator selected by the Node.js Foundation Executive Director.
-In such cases, the decision of the selected Mediator will be considered final and binding on all parties.
+Moderation disputes involving TSC, CommComm or Moderation Team members, including questions of whether TSC, CommComm or Moderation Team member has violated the Code of Conduct, *shall* be referred to an Independent Mediator selected by the Node.js Foundation.

 ## Modifications to This Policy